Caption

 The Dutch Tourist Information is called the "VVV".

-Every town and many villages have one, like the one here in the photograph.
+Every town and many villages have one, like the one here in the photograph (you see a sign on one of the white houses on the left side of the street).

-No, we don't mean dykes on bikes; we mean bikes on dykes.
+No, we don't mean dikes on bikes; we mean bikes on dikes.

-To protect the land against flooding from the rivers, the Dutch have built their dykes, already centuries ago.
-And because rivers don't run straight, the Dutch dykes make excellent motorcycle roads.
+The Dutch have built their dikes centuries ago to protect the land against flooding from the rivers.
+And because rivers don't run straight, the Dutch dikes make excellent motorcycle roads.

 In late summer, the reeds will be so high that you don't have optimal view anymore, but before that, you will have an excellent view of the corners before you.

-There are dykes along all the big rivers.
+There are dikes along all the big rivers.
 In Rotterdam for instance, you can follow the Lek beginning on the Molendijk (see map).
-You can follow the dyke along the Lek until Wijk bij Duurstede or Rheden.
+You can follow the dike along the Lek until Wijk bij Duurstede or Rheden.

 The river the Waal is another one.
-You could start on the Waaldijk in Gorinchem (see the map), follow the dyke until Nijmegen and beyond, on either side of the Waal.
+You could start on the Waaldijk in Gorinchem (see the map), follow the dike until Nijmegen and beyond, on either side of the Waal.

 Smaller rivers with beautifull roads alongside, giving you a view of how the Netherlands used to look like, are:

 The Dutch automobile organisation, the ANWB, has some signposted routes that give you an overview of Dutch landscapes.
-You can follow the signs, or download files for your GPS system.
+You can follow the signs.

 The signs are brown hexagon-shaped signs, like you see in the photograph.